Guide to Improving Your Money Mindset

 Recognizing an unproductive facet of your money mindset gives you the power to change it.
 By asking yourself questions about how you currently treat your money and how you’d like to change, you can reorient yourself and create a long-term financial plan.
 In fact, reshaping your money mindset may include setting financial goals for the first time in your life.

-By changing your money mindset you can take full control of your finances, break bad spending habits, and reach your financial goals.
+By changing your money mindset you can take full control of your finances, break bad spending habits, and reach your goals.

 Get up to $300 when you bank with SoFi.